PS 116 (Manhattan): History

 A three-story wing was added in 1960.

 The current main school building was built in 1924, when the building on 33rd Street was demolished and replaced by the schoolyard.
 The five-story building was designed by architect William H. Gompert in the Renaissance Revival style.
 A three-story wing was added to the east of the building in 1960.
 The addition to the school was designed by architect Samuel Juster.

 The school has long cultivated a diverse community.
-The New York Times reported in 1964 that of the school's 635 students, "Half are Spanish‐speaking, 5 per cent are Negro, 5 per cent are Chinese," and that the school community hoped to maintain its diversity among urban renewal.
+The New York Times reported in 1964 that of the school's 635 students, "Half are Spanish‐speaking, 5 per cent are Negro, 5 per cent are Chinese," and that the school community hoped to maintain its diversity among the displacement of families from the Bellevue South Urban Renewal Area, which was located between First and Second Avenues from East 23rd to 30th Streets.

+The P.T.A. assisted affected families in filling out applications for apartments in the Straus Houses, a housing project at Second Avenue and East 27th Street that was being constructed by the New York City Housing Authority.
 In 1992 it was reported that students hailed "from 50 countries" and that "30 arrived from Romania" in the last year.

+In the 1960s, the school's P.T.A. was one several community groups that sponsored the development of the East Midtown Plaza housing cooperative apartment complex in the Bellevue South Urban Renewal Area, helping to raise money to pay the initial fees and get the project started.

 PS 116 had one of the first gifted and talented programs in New York, beginning with a pilot program in 1973.
 The gifted and talented program at PS 116 was phased out in 2012.

 In 2008, a team of chess players from PS 116 won the third-grade category of the National Scholastic K-12 Championship sponsored by the United States Chess Federation.